dstansby/pyhc-conda-envs/README.md

 ## Testing
 Continous integration is set up to test that:
-- The environment files work on Linux
+- The environment files work on Linux and macOS
 - The PyHC packages can be imported

 **There is no testing that the packages work correctly.**